ScratchSpace/cmdchk/README.md

 reason, the wrapper will wake up and start a new one.
 It's a simple script, and as such, deamonizing it is up to you.
 If sent a SIGTERM, it will kill the sever it started and then exit.

+## Configuration

+You can set the server's user, port, log file and configuration files.
+These can be set (highest to lowest priority) using arguments (try '--help'), passed to the constructor programatically, or specified in the configuration file (you cannot specify the configuration files in the configuration file).

+When run as just the server, the defaults are to listen on port 9200, drop privileges to nobody and log to the console.
+It will read no other configuration files unless told to.

+When run as the wrapper, it will log to /var/log/appsrvchk/appsrvchk.log and read /etc/appsrvchk.cfg.

 ## License